Malcolm Young: Early life

-Music career
+Career

 Both Angus and Malcolm Young were in a band with their brother George and his music partner Harry Vanda called Marcus Hook Roll Band.
-The project released an album in Australia called Tales of Old Grand Daddy.
-Malcolm Young played guitar on the 1974 release "Evie" by Stevie Wright, written and produced by Harry Vanda and George Young.
+The project released an album in Australia called Tales of Old Grand-Daddy.
+Malcolm Young played guitar on the 1974 release "Evie" by Stevie Wright, written and produced by Vanda and Young.
 The song is 11 minutes long and has three parts.
 Young played the guitar solo in Part One of the song.
 Malcolm Young was in a short lived Newcastle-based band The Velvet Underground (not the well-known 1960s band).

 Malcolm Young was 20 when he and younger brother Angus formed AC/DC in 1973.
 Angus was on lead guitar, Malcolm on rhythm guitar, Colin Burgess on drums, Larry Van Kriedt on bass guitar and Dave Evans on vocals.
-"Can I Sit Next To You Girl," their first single, was later re-recorded with Bon Scott as their vocalist.
+Malcolm Young was also a songwriter and backing vocalist in the band.
+"Can I Sit Next To You Girl", their first single, was later re-recorded with Bon Scott as their vocalist.
 They decided upon the name AC/DC after seeing the letters "AC/DC" on the back of their sister Margaret's sewing machine.
 In 1975 AC/DC had moved to Melbourne.

 In early 1977 they returned to Britain and began a European tour with Black Sabbath.
 While Bon Scott and Ozzy Osbourne quickly became friends, some other members of the two bands did not get on so well.
 In one incident, Young alleged that Geezer Butler pulled a knife on him, although Butler has since refuted that.